Waiting List information last updated on 1/7/2016

 To calculate the current wait for the various programs, count the number of months from the application date of those who we are serving to today’s date.
 Be aware that the wait can become longer or shorter depending upon the number of vacancies in each program.
 This page is usually updated around the first of each month.

-For elderly or disabled one-bedroom applicants, the wait for a unit in Eugene can be at least two years.
+For elderly or disabled one-bedroom applicants, the wait for a unit in Eugene can be at anywhere from 4 to 6 years, ,depending upon vacancy rates.
 One-bedroom units in Springfield are offered to existing residents who need to downsize due to a family composition change.
 The wait for one-bedroom elderly or disabled units can be much shorter in Outlying Areas, such as Cottage Grove, Creswell, Junction City and Veneta.

 A note about fully accessible wheelchair units: Because we have a limited number of wheelchair accessible units, the wait can be quite long.
 Wheelchair accessible units are offered first to current residents who need them.
 Therefore, some applicants who need the features decide to accept a non-accessible unit and wait for an accessible unit to become available.